-This 8-day adventure will start at Lure’s basecamp on “Golden Pond” before heading out into the surrounding crown trapline.
+This 8-day adventure will likely start with the first day right out in the bush.
 We will travel and camp on the line, setting and checking traps, and hoping to harvest much of our food as we go.
 We will be primarily focused on what has historically been Ontario’s most important fur-bearing species: the iconic North American Beaver*, though we may also trap other species, including Snowshoe Hare* and North American River Otter*.
+We will also be camping likely in an area where ice fishing is a definite possibility to hopefully catch a nice Northern Pike or two!

 - Safe trap handling;